-Eighteen months ago this northerner moved to Brisbane from Sydney to establish a personal project: an affordable, sustainable house and garden in an ordinary suburb.
+Eighteen months ago in 2003, this northerner moved to Brisbane from Sydney to establish a personal project: an affordable, sustainable house and garden in an ordinary suburb.
+A demonstration of positive change at a household level to meet the coming challenges of global warming.

 Without doubt Brisbane’s effusive, exotic garden flora, from Allamanda to Zingiber, is the campest in the country, with enough flamingo pink to make even Barbara Cartland feel at home.
 And Brisbane can, currently at least, claim the Macleay-McPherson Overlap, where the soils, climate and landform form a wonderfully cluttered mosaic of plant communities from tropical and temperate climes.
 ‘Currently’?
 Well with human-induced Climate Change well under way we’ll have to wait and see what copes, and what we’ll have to give away.